Mamatu/vatf/README.md

 ```

 ### Generator and executor
 Generator part allows to generate specific test or tests suite in specific directory.
 This directory can be transferred into specific test device, where tests are executed.
 All recordings, logs and etc. for the test are stored in this directory.
-Test code is copied and executed with some replacements in vatf api what allows to verify of syntax is correct and there are no runtime errors.
+Test code is executed in generator with overloaded vatf api (functions with @public\_api decorator) by

-Executor run test.
+"empty implementation" only for syntax and errors verification.